September 12, 2019

-We are concerned about Malaysians’ financial condition.
-Many including millennials are finding it hard to keep up given the rising costs of living.
-Whether it is saving, investing, insurance, or managing money, the financial health status of an average Malaysian highly depends on these fundamentals.
-Let’s see if you are doing better or worse than the average Malaysian level.
+This phrase is particularly true when it comes to your personal finances.
+You need to pay attention to your money if you want to grow your wealth.
+And we at CompareHero are very concerned about Malaysians’ financial status.
+The B40 group are are struggling, the M40 group still find it hard to keep up with rising costs of living.
+Whether it is saving, investing, insurance, or managing money, the financial health of an average Malaysian highly depends on these fundamentals.
+So where do you stand?